Tips for common symptoms

 • Take a decongestant such as Sudafed to relieve nasal congestion, but do not use if you have high blood pressure

-• Take a cough suppressant such as Robitussin DM for hacking cough
+• For a hacking cough, take a cough suppressant such as Robitussin DM

 See your healthcare provider if: